-The Great Taste Trail - "The Loop"
+The Great Taste Trail - ALL NEW "The Loop"

-This four day cycle adventure takes you along the completed stages of Tasman’s Great Taste Trail and now includes the unique Spooners Tunnel section.
+This five day cycle adventure takes you along the completed stages of Tasman’s Great Taste Trail and now includes the unique Spooners Tunnel section.
 Opened on the 17th April 2016, it is the oldest disused rail tunnel in New Zealand and at 1352 metres long it is the longest in the southern hemisphere.
 This section must be experienced!

 Starting in Nelson, the Rail Route takes you to Wakefield via Stoke, Richmond and Brightwater.
 Stops along the way include the World of Wearable Art Museum, award winning wineries and craft breweries to name a few.